rwarbelow/kwk-level-1-week-1-lectures/001_using_learn.md

 ## Introductions

-Welcome!!!!
-We're thrilled that you've all joined our community of learners and are using learn.co!
+Welcome!
+We are thrilled that you joined our community of learners and are using learn.co!
 The Learn.co platform is used to deliver lesson content to students, and includes its own development environment, the In-Browser IDE, where you will be able to write and test code, solve problems, and most